Making drawers virtually with SketchList 3D

 - Click the drawer icon at the top of the screen and drag it into the assembly.
 Notice that the drawer is simply an empty container in which you will build the drawer.
 Also the drawer is not located where we would want it.

 First we must size the drawer and then locate it.
 There are only three actions in all of SketchList 3D – insert, size and locate.
-You’ve already inserted the drawer
+You’ve already inserted it.

 - Click the middle shelf board.
 Right click the blue dot at the front left of that board.
 Click the copy button.
 Right click the blue dot lower left corner of the drawer.
-Click paste and the drawer moves to the top of the cabinet.
+Click paste and it moves to the top of the cabinet.

-- Click on the drawer and set its depth to 22 inches using the form at the right of sketch list.
+- Click on the box and set its depth to 22 inches using the form at the right of sketch list.
 Type 22 into the depth text box and click the label Back.

-- For the width of the drawer you can use the form, red dots, or spreadsheet.
+- For the width you can use the form, red dots, or spreadsheet.
 Here we will use the spreadsheet in your cabinet design software to show how it works.